dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

 1. **User Login and Authentication**
     - **Overview**:
         1. Sign In to Account: System must allow user to utilize external authentication to login to the app
+        2. Log Out of Account: System must allow user to log out of the app (which utilizes the external authentication)
     - **Detailed Flow for Each Independent Scenario**:
         1. **Sign In to Account**:
             - **Description**: The user will utilize an external authentication API such as Google Sign In API to log themselves into the app with their credentials as a user.